St. Gabriel's High School

 St. Gabriel's High School (abbreviated SGHS) is an educational institution located in Kazipet, in Warangal district of Telangana, India.
 It was established in 1955 by the late Rev. Bro.
 Vincent.
 The school is a Montfortian Institution.

 History

-St. Gabriel's High School, Kazipet (Co-Education) is a minority institution, Established by 'The Brothers of St. Gabriel Educational Society' in June 1955.
+St. Gabriel's High School, Kazipet (Co-Education) is a minority institution.
+It was established by 'The Brothers of St. Gabriel Educational Society' in June 1955.
 It is recognised by the Government of Telangana and runs classes from L.K.G. to X. It prepares students for S.S.C.
 Examination through English Medium.

 The Society of the Montfort Brothers of St. Gabriel was founded by St. Louis Marie Grignion de Montfort (1673-1716), a Frenchman, for the education of children and youth, especially of poorer families.

 Anthem and flag

 The school anthem is Lead, Kindly Light.
 The school flag has two colours, olive green and white, and the school emblem.
 These are also the colours of the school uniform and tie.